 What is targeted therapy and why might I need it?

-Targeted therapies are treatments that work by interfering with specific molecules that are involved with the growth and spread of cancer.
+Targeted therapies are treatments that work by blocking specific molecules that are involved with the growth and spread of cancer.
 These molecules are closely associated with cancer cells, so targeted treatments may have less of an effect on other types of cells.

 How does targeted therapy work?

 In order to understand how targeted therapies work, it is important to understand that cancer cells are different from normal cells, because they divide and grow much faster than normal cells.
 These treatments work by targeting certain features of the cancer cells that help them grow in an uncontrolled manner.

 Targeted treatments do this in a variety of different ways